adizhavo/ECS_Cpp/README.md

 As said before, an entity is simply composed by small chunks of data or behaviours.
 Systems are listeners and they are ready to reach any modified entity which matches the defined filter of components.

+# How to build

+To build the static library, in the ```ECS``` directory run :
+>make

+To run the tests, in the same directory tun the command :
+>make test

 # How it works

 ### Component